As well as puppy training, we offer puppy party! We know how important it is to socialise your puppy at a young.

-Attend puppy class and learn the basics to positive training.
+Attend puppy school and learn the basics to positive training.
 Learn what you should be introducing your puppy to and how to do it properly.
 Classes are kept small (no more than 4 puppies per class) ensuring everyone is given the best opportunity to get the most out of classes.

 To discuss the procedure and price, or if you’d like to go ahead and get your pet desexed at our clinic, please contact us.

 Male dogs can be castrated from 6 months of age.
 Desexing will reduce the risk of prostate cancer, testicular cancer and unwanted behaviours such as scent marking.